 The objective of our surgeons would be to relieve pressure on the brain and create room for it to grow normally.
 A team that includes a specialist in craniofacial (head and face) surgery and a specialist in brain surgery (neurosurgeon) often performs the procedure.

 Endoscopic surgery: This less invasive form of surgery is effective in some cases.
 It involves the insertion of a lighted tube (endoscope) through one or two small scalp incisions over the affected suture with the intent of opening the suture to enable your baby’s brain to grow normally.
-Endoscopic surgery usually takes about an hour, causes less swelling and blood loss, and shortens the hospital stay.
+Endoscopic surgery usually takes about an hour, causes less swelling and blood loss and shortens the hospital stay.

 Computerized tomography (CT) scan: A CT scan uses X-rays to get cross-sectional images of a child’s brain.
-It is used to identify abnormalities in his brain.
+It is used to identify abnormalities in the brain.
 Scanning is painless and takes about 20 minutes.
 But because your child will need to be very still during the test, he or she will likely receive a mild sedative.